vaijayanth-sheri/Project_Solar_EV_Configurator/README.md

     streamlit run app.py
     ```

-The application should now be open in your web browser!
+The application should now be open and running in your web browser!

 ### 🤝 Contributing

 Feedback, bug reports, and pull requests are welcome!
-Feel free to open an issue to discuss a new feature or improvement.
+If you have ideas for new features (like advanced battery dispatch modeling or different financial incentives), please feel free to open an issue to start a discussion.